heimdal/heimdal/lib/asn1/README.md

 		[-l -v | --version] [-l -h | --help] [FILE [TypeName...]]

 DESCRIPTION
      asn1_print Dumps ASN.1 DER-encoded values.
-If one or more TypeName argu‐ ments are given, then asn1_print will print the value in a JSON-like for‐ mat using its knowledge of the ASN.1 modules defining those types, stop‐ ping at the first type for which it can successfully decode the value.
+If one or more TypeName argu- ments are given, then asn1_print will print the value in a JSON-like for- mat using its knowledge of the ASN.1 modules defining those types, stop- ping at the first type for which it can successfully decode the value.
      If TypeNames are given, they must be the names of ASN.1 types exported by an ASN.1 modules that are compiled into asn1_print.
 Use the